camunda/camunda-docs-manual/content/introduction/telemetry.md

 * 7.14: 7.14.18 and lower
 * 7.13 / 7.12 / 7.11: all versions

-In higher versions the installation no longer sends this initial message.
+In newer versions, the installation no longer sends this initial message.
 {{< /note >}}

 To support the understanding of typical use cases and the overall distribution of our products, the installation sends an anonymized one-time initial report to Camunda via HTTPS.
 This report contains no specifics that would allow any direct link to an outside entity and is limited to the following data: